 Your expertise as a hiker: If you’re an expert hiker with years or decades of experience, you might already know the benefits of shoes that offer ankle support.
 For the best hiking boots for Iceland, I highly recommend something with support for the ankle.
 If you can’t get those, I suggest packing walking sticks because some of the trails are rough or just muddy.

-After considering the criteria above and deciding what categories you belong in, the next thing is the features your hiking boots should have.
-When shopping, keep an eye out for these features so you don’t end up regretting your purchase:
+Whether you are considering Columbia vs Timberland boots or Sorel Iceland shoes you will need to do a little more digging before you buy the perfect hiking or walking shoes of Iceland.
+After considering the criteria above and deciding what categories are important to you, the next thing is the features your hiking boots for Iceland should have.
+When shopping for shoes for Iceland, keep an eye out for these features so you don’t end up regretting your purchase: